How Long Does Cocaine Stay in Your System?

 Metabolism differences.
 Everyone has a different rate of metabolism, which affects how quickly our bodies process food and other substances.
-Body composition, age, other health conditions, and even level of exercise can impact metabolism, in turn impacting the rate of processing cocaine.
+Body composition, age, other health conditions, and even the level of exercise can impact metabolism, in turn impacting the rate of processing cocaine.

 Other drinking habits.
 Insufficient water intake can prevent the body from excreting metabolites, causing benzoylecgonine to hang around longer.
 Likewise, high levels of caffeine can do the same thing.

+Combining cocaine with other drugs.
 The impact of combining cocaine with other drugs may also influence how long it remains in the system, but current studies have left this possibility as inconclusive at present.
 Marijuana does not seem to impact the half-life of cocaine.

 However, while it may not impact the processing of metabolites, mixing cocaine with other drugs has potentially dangerous consequences.
 Cocaine and other stimulants have the chance to introduce high levels of toxins into the body, while cocaine and depressants have the same high risk of overdosing due to counteracting effects, just as with alcohol.